Secure Order Based Voting Using Distributed Tallying: Introduction

 The paper is structured as follows.
-In Section \ref{background} we explain the cryptographic foundations on which our protocol is based.
-In Section \ref{semihonest} we present our secure voting protocol for {\sc Copeland} and {\sc Maximin} rules and then, in Section \ref{costanalysis}, we evaluate its computational costs.
-In Section \ref{other} we discuss secure protocols for {\sc Kemeny-Young} and {\sc Modal Ranking} rules.
-A survey of related work is given in Section \ref{related}, and we conclude in Section \ref{conc}.
+In Section \ref{background} we explain the cryptographic principles of distributed tallying.
+In Section \ref{semihonest} we present our secure voting protocols for {\sc Copeland} and {\sc Maximin} rules.
+We focus there on the case where voters must determine a strict ranking of the candidates.
+Then, in Section \ref{ties}, we extend our discussion to the more involved case in which the voters' rankings may include ties between some of the candidates.
+In Section \ref{demo} we describe an implementation of a secure voting system that is based on our protocols; our implementation is in Python and is open source.
+In Section \ref{related} we survey related work.
+Lastly, Section \ref{conc} provides concluding comments, as well as a description of an implementation of our presented protocol and system in the Gentoo\footnote{https://www.gentoo.org/} council elections.